History of St. James the Greater

 From the 68 people who celebrated two Masses a month in 1890, St. James Parish grew to over 1,000 families celebrating seven Masses each weekend in the tiny church located at 311 South George Street in downtown Charles Town.
 With more future growth expected, a planning process was implemented, capital campaigns were conducted, and a building project was launched.
 As a result, our new church facility at 49 Crosswinds Drive was dedicated on July 25, 2006, appropriately on the feast day of St. James the Greater.

-The parish now encompasses the central and southern portions of Jefferson County and maintains the parish facilities located at 49 Crosswinds Drive in Charles Town, the rectory located at 311 South George Street, our historic chapel of St. Peter located within Harpers Ferry National Park, and St. Peter Cemetery on Route 340 in Harpers Ferry.
+The parish now encompasses the central and southern portions of Jefferson County and maintains the parish facilities located at 49 Crosswinds Drive in Charles Town, our historic chapel of St. Peter located within Harpers Ferry National Park, St. Peter Cemetery on Route 340 in Harpers Ferry, and PriestField Pastoral Center in Kearneysville.